-Predictions given by random forest takes much times if we compare it to other algorithms
+Predictions given by random forest takes many times if we compare it to other algorithms

-Higher computational resources are required to use random forest algorithm.
+Higher computational resources are required to use a random forest algorithm.

-Random forest algorithm is one of my favorite algorithms because of the reliable results and high accuracy it gives.
+The random forest algorithm is one of my favorite algorithms because of the reliable results and high accuracy it gives.
 In this blog, I have tried to cover the random forest classifier.
-How it is used, what is the working principle of random forest, what role does decision trees play in random forest, why you should use random forest and different applications of random forest.
-And at last I have discussed the advantages & disadvantages of using random forest algorithms.
+How it is used, what is the working principle of random forest, what role do decision trees play in a random forest, why you should use the random forest and different applications of random forest.
+And at last, I have discussed the advantages & disadvantages of using random forest algorithms.